dbvasconcelos/.dotfiles/README.md

 Personal Linux Customization

-These configurations follows the stow[https://www.gnu.org/software/stow/] software approach of linked files.
+The configuration follows the stow[https://www.gnu.org/software/stow/] software approach of linked files.

-The files structure follows how it is supposed to be relative to the user home folder.
+The files are linked relative to the user home folder.

 For example: